Surveying Data Collectors: Indepth Buying Guide

 Total Station Surveys

-As we’ve discussed previously, total stations are the foundation of modern surveying.
+Mechanical total stations are the foundation of modern surveying.
 The combination of speed and precision they offer has revolutionised surveying workflows by enabling surveyors to collect extensive, highly accurate data in record time.
 And the innovation of robotic total stations has developed this even further, with automated capabilities and remote-control options for even greater flexibility.

 More advanced data collectors also offer real-time visualisation to help you verify data integrity, identify any inconsistencies, and ensure you’re capturing all the necessary points.
 Data collectors even have the capacity to control your robotic total station remotely, further streamlining your surveying activities.

-Field Calculations and Data Management
+Field Calculation and Data Management

 Beyond their specific strengths in total station and GNSS surveys, data collectors offer a range of functionality that is valuable across all surveying activities.
 In short, they act as a powerful field computer and data management hub that you can carry with you on any job.